dekeract01/wavebench/README.md

 | OS | Fedora Linux 37 Workstation Edition (x86_64) |
 | Kernel | 6.5.12-100.fc37.x86_64 |

-The CUDA results run on the discrete RTX A4000.
+The CUDA and standard-parallelism GPU results run on the discrete RTX A4000.
 Their performance includes the implementation's host-device data handling, so results on other discrete GPUs, integrated GPUs, and CPU-only systems will differ.

 ## Earlier Reference System